chengkuangan/pgwdemo/README.md

 * Pre-created the necessary OCP projects for the following:
   * RHSSO
   * The applications
-  * The Red Hat ServiceMesh / Istio core system.
+  * The Red Hat ServiceMesh Control Plane
 * PVs are required.
-Impossible foe me to list them all here now.
+Impossible for me to list them all here now.
 The best is to enable [dynamic storage provisioning](https://docs.openshift.com/container-platform/4.4/storage/dynamic-provisioning.html) in OpenShift.

 ### Installation Steps